Good News For Snow Leopards, Bad News For Ash Trees

 Let's start with the good news.

-The leopard's situation has improved since then due to major investments in conservation measures, such as measures to protect the leopards and guard against poaching.
+The leopards' situation has improved since then owing to major investments in conservation measures, such as procedures to protect the leopards and guard against poaching.

 Lessening conflict with herders has helped, the IUCN says — for example, through initiatives to strengthen livestock corrals.
-The authority also says that a ban on guns in China since 1989 has contributed to the leopard's improved status.
+The authority also says that a ban on guns in China since 1989 has contributed to the leopards' improved status.

 However, the category upgrade is actually about nine years late.
-The IUCN says there was an error in their calculations in 2008 — the species should have been listed as "Vulnerable" then, and not "Endangered."
+The IUCN says there was an error in its calculations in 2008 — the species should have been listed as "vulnerable" then, not "endangered."

 Still, conservationists are quick to stress that this change does not mean the future of the species, native to 12 mountainous countries in Asia and the former Soviet Union, is guaranteed.